Sparse file: Copying

 Some cp implementations, like FreeBSD's cp, do not support the --sparse option and will always expand sparse files.
 A partially viable alternative on those systems is to use rsync with its own --sparse option instead of cp.
-Unfortunately --sparse cannot be combined with --inplace.
+Unfortunately, older versions of rsync do not support --sparse combined with --inplace.

 Via standard input, sparse file copying is achieved as follows: